 Why has Telford & Wrekin Council commissioned an independent inquiry in to child sexual exploitation?

-Yes, the cross party advisory group agreed that it would include four members who will specifically represent survivors of child sexual exploitation.
+Yes, the cross party advisory group agreed that it would include three members who will specifically represent survivors of child sexual exploitation.

 The council has always said an inquiry is needed.
 The council’s preference was for this to be through the national Independent Inquiry into Child Sexual Abuse (IICSA).
 This has the statutory powers to compel organisations and individuals to give evidence and has most powers to get to the answers that survivors and their families seek.